Featured Snippet Answer Scores Ranking Signals

 Answers to questions in queries may be ranked based on a combination of query dependant and query independent signals, which could determine a featured snippet answer score.
 An updated patent about textual answer passages tells us about how those may be combined to generate featured snippet answer scores to choose from answers to questions that appear in queries.

 A year and a half ago, I wrote about answers to featured snippets in the post Does Google Use Schema to Write Answer Passages for Featured Snippets?.
-The patent that post was about was Candidate answer passages, which was originally filed on August 12, 2015, and was granted as a continuation patent on January 15, 2019.
+The patent that the post was about was Candidate answer passages, which was originally filed on August 12, 2015, and was granted as a continuation patent on January 15, 2019.

 That patent was a continuation patent to an original one about answer passages that updated it by telling us that Google would look for textual answers to questions that had structured data near them that included related facts.
 This could have been something like a data table or possibly even schema markup.
 This meant that Google could provide a text-based answer to a question and include many related facts for that answer.